marcoantoniocorallo/EsoCaml/README.md

 Since the only legal characters are: `.` `-` `>` `!` `@` `#` `,` `(` `)` `[` `]` `:` `_`, every other character will be ignored and can be used **for comments**.

 Due to the complexity of this language, it has been tested very little.
-EsoCaml is just a toy language, but if you want to play with it, please, let me know what do you thing about it! :)
+EsoCaml is just a toy language, but if you want to play with it, please, let me know what do you think about it! :)

 ---